liyispatial/LiYi-RWE-Analytics-Portfolio/4_RWE_Case_Study_Claims_Data/README.md

     *   An advanced and efficient alternative is to use a **Cox-equivalent re-parameterized Poisson model**.
 This involves aggregating the data into cells (e.g., by age, sex, and geography) and modeling the `count of events` with the `log of person-time` as an offset.
 This approach is mathematically equivalent to a time-varying Cox model but is far more scalable.

 3.  **Covariate Engineering & Robust Inference:**
-    *   Covariates for risk adjustment, like the **Charlson Comorbidity Index**, must be engineered by scanning all diagnosis codes in the look-back period.
+    *   Covariates for risk adjustment, like the **Comorbidity Index**, must be engineered by scanning all diagnosis codes in the look-back period.
     *   To account for correlated data (e.g., patients within the same geographic area), standard confidence intervals can be misleading.
 A more robust approach is to use a **bootstrap method**, resampling by the geographic unit (e.g., ZIP code) to calculate valid confidence intervals.

 ---